ManishNarayan/vehicle_counting/README.md

 ### survey_upd.py file can be used to update a csv file with the counts of different vehicles.

 Update the .csv file similar to surveys.csv in line 7 of survey_upd.py and make sure you have the permissions.

+In line 25 of survey_upd.py You can choose where to store the updated csv file.